Wondering what to take to mexico?

 Is it safe to travel to Mexico right now?

-This answer depends on who you ask!
-The World Travel & Tourism Council’s global travel safety program, Safe Travels, has certified all of Mexico’s big travel destinations, including Playa del Carmen, Cancun and Puerto Vallarta, as safe for travel.
-To qualify for this program, countries must follow rigorous cleaning and hygiene protocols.
-However, the U.S. State Department and the CDC say to reconsider travel to Mexico.
+Yes — The World Travel & Tourism Council’s global travel safety program, Safe Travels, has certified all of Mexico’s big travel destinations, including Playa del Carmen, Cancun and Puerto Vallarta, as safe for travel.
+To qualify, countries must follow rigorous cleaning and hygiene protocols.

 Is Mexico safe for travel?

-Longer answer: Safety is a tricky subject because safety is a feeling, not a fact, and no place on Earth is 100% safe.
-As a larger country, Mexico has plenty of good and bad parts.
-As tourism is the country’s biggest industry, the Mexican government takes measures to make sure the parts tourists want to visit are as safe as possible.
+As a large country, Mexico has good and bad parts.
+With tourism as the country’s biggest industry, the government takes measures to make sure the parts tourists want to visit are safe.
+For a deep drive into this topic, check out Is Mexico Safe?
+25 Tips to Stay Safe in Mexico.

 10 General Travel Safety Tips